TheProfs/log-plotter/README.md

 Visualise the frequency & timing of `console.logs` or exceptions that happen across separate, distributed services logging using [Papertrail][pt]

+It essentially attempts to answer the following question:

+> Which statistically significant (high-frequency) event in some Service, ***precedes*** another, problematic event in another Service?

+It attempts to do so by simply plotting each event on a graph.

 - Doesn't need a database or a deployment.
-- It simply scours Papertrail logs for specific events/logs and plots their frequency on a navigable time plot.
+- It just scours Papertrail logs for specific events/logs and plots their frequency on a navigable time plot.

-We use it internally to debug pesky issues with no clear cause.

 <p align="center">
   <img
   alt="Running time plot showing a suspected cause of high-frequency disconnections" src="images/demo.gif" style="box-shadow: 0 3px 6px rgba(0,0,0,0.16), 0 3px 6px rgba(0,0,0,0.23);">
 </p>

+### A real-life example:

 > In the above image we traced mass WebSocket disconnections, seen next to the cyan point, to a simple infrastructure platform rule that moves